dinayrore/quality-assistance/Ruby/print/README.md

   **Note**
     * Please see requirements for full list of documents necessary prior to test execution.
+    * Example documents will be provided in an example folder in the near future.

   4. Run `$ bundle install` to install required gems located in the Gemfile.
-  5. Run `$ time sh run.sh` to run a fully automated direct mail QA, or Run `time sh run_text.sh` to run a text only comparison, or Run `time sh run_image.sh` to run an image only comparison.
+  5. Run `$ time sh ./scripts/run.sh` to run a fully automated print QA, or Run `$ time sh ./scripts/run_text.sh` to run a text only comparison, or Run `$ time sh ./scripts/run_image.sh` to run a image only comparison.
+  6. Run `$ time sh ./scripts/run_text_current_resident.sh` or `$ time sh ./scripts/run_text_our_neighbor.sh` for QAs that omit resident names.
+  7. If you know the size of your QA PDF file is large, try running the image and text scripts separately to optimize processing.

+  **Note**
+    * You may also need to set the following line in file ./checks/image_check/source.rb from `optimize: true` to `optimize: false` for larger QAs.

 ## Author